shuhei/knowledge/rust.md

 - Immutalbe reference (`&`): References are immutable by default
 - Mutable reference (`&mut`): A mutable reference cannot co-exist with other references (immutable or mutable)

+## Slices

-A slice is a reference to a part of array, string, etc.
+- A slice is a reference to a part of array, string, etc.
+- String literals are slices (`&str`), which are immutable references to the binary's data region